cym13/cym13.github.io/source/grr_audit.rst

 there are too many exploitation points to list them all and that their impact is very important.

-This can be reproduced by creating a webpage *csrf.html* containing the
+This can be reproduced by creating a web page *csrf.html* containing the
 following:

 .. code:: html